1301 West 11th Street Vancouver, WA 98660

 Local Community Links:

-The Amtrak station in Vancouver station was constructed of stone in 1908 for the Southern Pacific Railroad.
-It is a unique two-sided station situated where passengers board the Empire Builder on the southeast side of the station while the Coast Starlight and Amtrak Cascades are boarded on the northwest side of the facility.
+The wood frame Vancouver depot was constructed in 1907-1908 for the Northern Pacific Railroad.
+It is rather unique in that passengers board north-south bound and east-west bound trains on different sides of the building.
+Passengers board the Empire Builder on the southeast side of the depot while the Coast Starlight and Amtrak Cascades trains are boarded on the northwest side of the facility.

 When Lewis and Clark arrived in 1806 in what would become Clark County, the Chinook and Klickitat nations occupied the land in permanent settlements, where Vancouver is located on the Columbia River.
 The Europeans returned to create their first permanent settlement, in 1824.
 Sadly, the native population was largely decimated soon thereafter by diseases such as measles, malaria, and influenza that swept through the area beginning in 1830.